-One of the biggest changes to the latest RDX is found under the hood, where a 3.5-liter V6 has taken up residence in the space formerly occupied by a turbocharged 2.3-liter four-cylinder.
-In contrast to the peaky old four, the V6 is smooth and refined in its power delivery.
-Power is rated at 273 horsepower and 251 lb-ft of torque, which is sent to either the front wheels (the standard configuration) or all four wheels (optional) via a six-speed automatic transmission.
+The RDX is motivated by a 3.5-liter V6 that's smooth and refined in its power delivery.
+Output is rated at 279 horsepower and 252 lb-ft. of torque, which is sent to either the front wheels (the standard configuration) or all four wheels (optional) via a nine-speed automatic transmission.

 Trim Level Breakdown